 When you eliminate inflammatory, processed foods, sugars and chemicals from your diet, your body goes through withdrawal - just like with drugs or alcohol.
 When you eliminate these addictive, toxic foods and drinks, you may initially have uncomfortable reactions, known as the Herxheimer reaction.
-Have a read of this handout to understand how to support your body with this process and limit the symptoms you may feel.
+Read on, to understand how to support your body with this process and limit the symptoms you may feel.

 The Herxheimer reaction

 The Herxheimer Reaction is a short-term (from days to a few weeks) detoxification reaction in the body.
-As the body detoxifies, it is not uncommon to experience flu-like symptoms including headache, irritability, joint and muscle pain, body aches, sore throat, general malaise, sweating, chills, nausea, brain fog, constipation, hunger, insomnia, itchy skin, fatigue or other symptoms.
+As the body detoxifies, it is common to experience flu-like symptoms including headache, irritability, joint and muscle pain, body aches, sore throat, general malaise, sweating, chills, nausea, brain fog, constipation, hunger, insomnia, itchy skin, fatigue or other symptoms.
+Skin conditions such as eczema,psoriasis and acne can flare up.

 What is the Herxheimer reaction?